 I mean, they have been engaging in Soviet-style tactics for a long time here.

-And of course, that's all Shashvili's fault, too.
+And of course, that's all Shashvili's fault too.

-I mean, how how can we sit here and say that the Russians are simply defending themselves when they're out there committing all these atrocities?
+I mean, how can we sit here and say that the Russians are simply defending themselves when they're out there committing all these atrocities?

 As for Obama, is weak.